Sitecore/Sitecore.Pathfinder/README.md

 Normally you want to run the `generate-code` task before building an assembly, so the C# source files are up-to-date.

+# Starter kits
+Pathfinder comes with 2 starter kits to get you started easily.
+Starter kits are located in the sitecore.tools/files/starterkits directory.

+To install a starter kit, simple unpack the Nuget package in the root of your project.

+## CleanBlog
+Clean Blog is a read-only blog website based on the [Start Bootstrap](http://startbootstrap.com/) - [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/) template.
+It is very basic and uses Html Template files instead of Sitecore Renderings.

+## TodoMVC
+The TodoMvc starter kit is a SPEAK based application that implements a Todo application similar to [TodoMVC](http://todomvc.com/).
+It uses Sitecore renderings and shows how to implement a new SPEAK rendering (TodoMvcList).
+It also uses an ASP.NET handler to create, update and delete todo items.

 # Architecture

 ## Project overview